Our panel reveals how you can improve agent productivity for the long term – and stop relying on a temporary sugar rush.

 Your employees will appreciate the flexibility around their lifestyle, enabling them to work the times most convenient to them.
 This in turn should improve long-term agent productivity.

-With thanks to David Evans at Business Systems (UK) Ltd
+With thanks to David Evans at Business Systems (UK) Ltd. To finding out more about their Workforce Management software, then check out the solutions page.

 8. Offer self-service for simple queries